XPX-MMC/git-intro/stu14/ReadMe.md

 My name is Sacoya

 ## Food
-My favorite food is: chicken.
+My favorite food is: Beef.